-Photographs and Interviews with Transgender and Gender Nonconforming Older Adults
+To Survive on This Shore: Photographs and Interview with Transgender and Gender Nonconforming Older Adults

+To Survive on This Shore (TSOTS) is a project by Jess T. Dugan and Vanessa Fabbre.
 Representations of older transgender people are nearly absent from our culture and those that do exist are often one-dimensional.
-For over five years, photographer Jess T. Dugan and social worker Vanessa Fabbre traveled throughout the United States creating To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults.
+For over five years, photographer Jess T. Dugan and social worker Vanessa Fabbre traveled throughout the United States creating TSOTS.
 Seeking subjects whose lived experiences exist within the complex intersections of gender identity, age, race, ethnicity, sexuality, socioeconomic class, and geographic location, they traveled from coast to coast, to big cities and small towns, documenting the life stories of this important but largely underrepresented group of older adults.

-The featured individuals have a wide variety of life narratives spanning the last ninety years, offering an important historical record of transgender experience and activism in the United States.
-The resulting photographs and interviews provide a nuanced view into the struggles and joys of growing older as a transgender person and offer a poignant reflection on what it means to live authentically despite seemingly insurmountable odds.
+Vanessa Fabbre is a social worker and Associate Professor at the Brown School of Social Work at Washington University in St. Louis, where she is also affiliate faculty in Women, Gender and Sexuality Studies and a faculty scholar at the Institute for Public Health.
 Fabbre received her AM and PhD in social work from the University of Chicago.
 Her work explores the conditions under which gender and sexual minorities age well and what this means in the context of heteronormativity, heterosexism and transphobia.

 Smile Politely (9/29/2022): You Belong Here and the art of Pride

 The Daily Illini (10/1/2022): Artists’ Alley highlights transgender representation through photography